prabhuramachandran/mayavi-workshop/installation.md

 [Mayavi](https://github.com/enthought/mayavi) requires numpy and [VTK](https://www.vtk.org) to be installed.
 It also requires a suitable GUI toolkit.
-We recommend that you install PyQt5 as that is what works best with Mayavi under Python 3.x.
+We recommend that you install PyQt5 or PySide2 as that is what works best with Mayavi under Python 3.x.

 We provide specific instructions for different packaging environments below.